alicagank/VowSpace/README.md

 You can cite VowSpace as:

 - Kaya, A. Ç. (2024).
-VowSpace: A Vowel Formant Analysis Application [Poster presentation].
-37th National Linguistics Congress, Kocaeli, Türkiye.
+VowSpace: A vowel formant analysis application [Poster presentation]. *37th National Linguistics Congress, Kocaeli, Türkiye*.
 The Linguistics Association.

 ---